spdk/spdk/scripts/perf/nvmf/README.md

     cd spdk
     sudo PYTHONPATH=$PYTHONPATH:$PWD/scripts scripts/perf/nvmf/run_nvmf.py

+You can add one argument following the run_nvmf.py script.
+The argument is json configuration file's path.
+Like below:
+    sudo PYTHONPATH=$PYTHONPATH:$PWD/scripts scripts/perf/nvmf/run_nvmf.py /etc/spdk/config.json

 The script uses another spdk script (scripts/rpc.py) so we pass the path to rpc.py by setting the Python path as a runtime environment parameter.